7 day epic Colorado white water rafting & camping adventure

 What if you are pregnant or have diet/medical restrictions?

-Let your Colorado white water rafting company know if you have food allergies, are vegetarian or vegan, or pregnant.
+Let your Colorado white water rafting and camping company know if you have food allergies, are vegetarian or vegan, or pregnant.

 What about bathroom and sanitary conditions?